whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Firix, an ambassador with years of training in concealment and schooling appearances and verbal misdirection, was an unusually difficult problem.
 But Gonsevero?

 Watching the small man, she felt a recurrence of alarm.
-He was outwardly moderate and self-effacing - so much so that she had unconsciously discounted him.
+He was outwardly moderate and self-effacing—so much so that she had unconsciously discounted him.
 But something&#8230; something&#8230;

 Then the Breedmistress knew, as she watched a vague and filmy ghost begin to coalesce behind him.
 In his features, his motions, his conformation.
 Sor Gonsevero, an official of the Furnace, was of slavestock, of a line she knew: Carmanu out of Boyane, that distinctive movement of the head and shoulder as he hunched slightly in the wind.
 It had bred true, in the shortened generations of slaves.